Contact us

 Outstanding live-in care for those living with dementia

-We adopt a blended approach to delivery of dementia care, led and supported by our own Consultant Admiral Nurse.
-The support from an Admiral Nurse, working with leading dementia charity, Dementia UK means we can offer unrivalled levels of emotional and practical support based on best practice dementia care to those living with dementia and their families.
+We adopt a blended approach to our delivery of dementia care, called ‘EVER’, which is led and supported by our own consultant admiral nurse.
+This support from an admiral nurse means we can offer unrivalled levels of emotional and practical support to those living with dementia and their families.

 Talk to us about your dementia care needs